 For the Set command, the Type and Value fields are added to the panel.
-Type is used to override the MIB definition type.
-Value is used for the new value of the MIB.
+Type is used to override the definition type of the MIB variable.
+Value is used to specify the new value of the MIB variable.
+To specify optional parameters for this command, press F9 (Options) to display the SNMP options panel.